Strengthening democratic infrastructure

 At NIMD, we help politicians and political actors connect with and strengthen all the pillars of society and government that implement and improve the checks and balances of democracies.
 Because for a democracy to thrive, political parties, politicians, parliaments, and local elected bodies must be responsive to the needs of their citizens and party members.

 This means being receptive to the media, the judicial systems, the electoral bodies, and all other elements of the democratic infrastructure.
 It means that decision-making in parliaments and legislatures must be open and transparent to citizens.
 It means strengthening the structure and procedures within political parties so their positions on key policy and legislation are substantiated.
+It means helping countries make their political structures inclusive and accessible to all groups and communities.
 And it means ensuring that peace and reconciliation processes are inclusive, to prevent countries continuing down the path of polarization.

 NIMD has extensive experiences working at all levels of political processes, from training electoral officials to supporting peace processes, and our flexible approach means we have the knowledge and expertise to tailor our programmes and assistance to specific contexts.

 Supporting responsive political actors

 Within a society, people have different needs, depending on multiple factors, and in some cases these can become competing interests between different groups.
 A thriving democracy has parties and institutions that understand the diverse needs of their people, and pass effective legislation to supports those needs.

 Working as a parliamentarian, party member, or campaigner in a multiparty democracy is like every other profession – it requires specific skills and expertise to navigate the complicated landscape.
 And in countries where democracy is young or fragile, political actors can lack the confidence and experience needed to fulfil that role.